shoebahmed/sellics/README.md

   folder.

-  Build project with Maven, this command will also run integration test which need mongo database.
+  Build project with Maven, this command will also run integration test.

     mvn clean install